Updated on: 11/19/2019

 Salas appealed the decision to the Washington State Supreme Court, arguing that his immigration status had no bearing on the injuries he suffered or whether or not he was entitled to the same legal protections as legal citizens.
 Hi-tech was responsible for his injuries, Salas claimed, and could have prevented the accident by following industry safety standards.

-The Supreme Court ruled that the issue of Salas’s immigration status had the potential to create prejudice amongst the jury and that it should not be entered into a civil trial on an unrelated matter.
+The Supreme Court ruled that the issue of Salas’s immigration status had the potential to create prejudice among the jury and that it should not be entered into a civil trial on an unrelated matter.
 Furthermore, the court ruled that Salas should be granted a retrial.

 The new trial commenced on June 29 of this year, and after approximately one week the jury found Hi-tech was negligent and awarded Salas $2.59 million in damages.